Before you Go FAQs

 What should I bring?

 For things like opening a bank account or renting a flat you will need some ID and recent bank statements.
 You should bring your last three bank statements with your address printed on them.
 A passport or drivers licence will be a suitable form of ID.
+It is also advisable to bring tenancy and work references (or if you don’t have these, bring a character reference from a professional & respectable person).

 Remember to bring enough money with you to sustain yourself for at least 2-4 weeks, while you look for a job.
 Don’t forget that it might be a few weeks before you actually get paid so keep this in mind when choosing where to stay.